 Example: Polynomial regression when combined with response surface analysis is considered as a sophisticated statistical approach commonly used in multisource feedback research.
 Polynomial regression is used mostly in finance and insurance-related industries where the relationship between dependent and independent variable is curvilinear.
 Suppose a person wants to budget expense planning by determining how much time it would take to earn a definitive sum of money.
 Polynomial regression by taking into account his/her income and predicting expenses can easily determine the precise time he/she needs to work to earn that specific sum of amount.

 This is a semi-automated process with which a statistical model is built either by adding or removing the variables that are dependent on the t-statistics of their estimated coefficients.
-If used properly, the stepwise regression will provide you with more powerful data at your fingertips than any other type of regression analysis model.
+If used properly, the stepwise regression will provide you with more powerful data at your fingertips than any method.
 It works well when you are working with a large number of independent variables.
 It just fine-tunes the analysis model by poking variables randomly.
 Stepwise regression analysis is recommended to be used when there are multiple independent variables, wherein the selection of independent variables is done automatically without human intervention.

 Example: Suppose you have a set of some independent variables like age, weight, body surface area, duration of hypertension, basal pulse, and stress index based on which you want to analyze its impact on the blood pressure.
 In stepwise regression, the best subset of the independent variable is automatically chosen, it either starts by choosing no variable to proceed further (as it adds one variable at a time) or starts with all variables in the model and proceeds backward (removes one variable at a time).
 Thus, using regression analysis, you can calculate the impact of each or a group of variables on blood pressure.